gpgpu-sim/gpgpu-sim_simulations/benchmarks/src/cuda/cudnn/mnist/README.md

 ### Install cuDNN Developer library ###

-* This benchmark is tested for cuda-8.0 and cuDNN v7.1.4
+* This benchmark is tested for cuda-8.0 and cuDNN v7.1.4.
+This banchmark is taken from the code samples provided on [NVIDIA Developer site](https://developer.nvidia.com/rdp/cudnn-archive) and modified for GPGPU-Sim.
 * Download cuDNN Developer Library from [https://developer.nvidia.com/rdp/cudnn-archive](https://developer.nvidia.com/rdp/cudnn-archive).
 * Follow the instructions given on  [https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html) to install cuDNN library.
 (If you don't have sudo permissions, you can extract the debian file and then follow the instructions for "Installing from a Tar File")